 <A reasonable answer,> Lykos said. <But our kind can do one thing to alleviate such grief.
 We can share our magic.> The sculptures turned to face each other and the adult knelt down in front of the child, resting its hands on its knees with the palms up.

-<If you open your mind to a person you can offer to share you magic with them.
-Usually that is a brief aid, giving them more power than they'd usually be able to waste in one reshaping or spell.> The child sculpture put one hand on the side of the bowl and the wood gave way, shaping a hole the size of its hand. <But if you’re willing, you can choose to share the source of your magic with others, permanently.> The hole around the child sculpture's hand had grown to the size of a human fist.<The dark side of this is that if you are the first link in a bond it is possible to make your follower give pieces of their magic source to you.>
+<If you open your mind to a person you can offer to share your magic with them.
+Usually, that is a brief aid, giving them more power than they'd otherwise be able to waste in one reshaping or spell.> The child sculpture put one hand on the side of the bowl and the wood gave way, shaping a hole the size of its hand. <But if you’re willing, you can choose to share the source of your magic with others, permanently.> The hole around the child sculpture's hand had grown to the size of a human fist.<The dark side of this is that the first link in a bond-chain can make their followers give pieces of their magic source to them.>

 Glaw eyed the sculptures warily. <Doesn't that make it possible for the leader to...>